-(a) Total amount to be spent for the financial year; During the year, the Company has spent ₹ 175 Lakhs against mandated amount of ₹ 172 Lakhs (b) Total unspent, if any; None (c) (c) Manner in which the amount spent during the financial year is detailed below.
+(8) Total amount to be spent for the financial year; During the year, the Company has spent ₹ 175 Lakhs against mandated amount of ₹ 172 Lakhs (k) Total unspent, if any; None (c) Manner in which the amount spent during the financial year is detailed below.

 S.No.
-CSR Project or activity identified Sector in which the Project is covered Projects or Programs: a) Local area or other b) Specify the state and district where projects or programs was undertaken Amount outlay (Budget) Project or Programs wise Amount spent on the Projects or Programs Sub-heads: a) Direct expenditure on projects or programs b) Overheads Cumulative expenditure upto the reporting period Amount spent: Direct or through implementing agency 1 National Sports Development Sports development through programmes of coaching, research and services Urmila Sports Academy village Nyangal Bari, Tehsil Rajgarh, Distt.
-Churu (Rajasthan) 190.86 160.86 160.86 2 Prosthesis Services under Community Healthcare Promoting Healthcare by providing physical aids to differently abled people TCI-Jaipur Foot & Rehabilitation Centre, Patna (Bihar) 10.25 10.25 10.25 TCI 3 Tribal Area Education Development Promoting Secondary Education in Tribal Region TCI-DAV Public School Village Jamhar, District Khunti (Jharkhand) 2.08 2.08 2.08 Foundation 4 Preventive Healthcare Promoting Healthcare including Preventive Healthcare TCIF- SHG Antrang, Sanitary Napkins Unit, Village Jamhar, District Khunti (Jharkhand) 1.81 1.81 1.81 Grand Total 205.00 175.00 175.00
+CSR Project Sector in which Projects or Programs: Amount Amount Cumulative (₹ in Lakhs) Amount 5.140. or activity identified the Project is covered a) Local area or other b) Specify the state and district where projects or programs was undertaken outlay (Budget) Project or Programs wise spent on the Projects or Programs Sub-heads: a) Direct expenditure on projects or programs b) Overheads expenditure upto the reporting period spent: Direct or through implementing agency 1 National Sports Development Sports development through programmes of coaching, research and services Urmila Sports Academy village Nyangal Bari, Tehsil Rajgarh, Distt.
+Churu (Rajasthan) 190.86 160.86 160.86 2 Prosthesis Services under Community Healthcare Promoting Healthcare by providing physical aids to differently abled people TCI-Jaipur Foot & Rehabilitation Centre, Patna (Bihar) 10.25 10.25 10.25 тсі 3 Tribal Area Education Development Promoting Secondary Education in Tribal Region TCI-DAV Public School Village Jamhar, District Khunti (Jharkhand) 2.08 2.08 2.08 Foundation 4 Preventive Healthcare Promoting Healthcare including Preventive Healthcare TCIF- SHG Antrang, Sanitary Napkins Unit, Village Jamhar, District Khunti (Jharkhand) 1.81 1.81 1.81 Grand Total 205.00 175.00 175.00

-- 6. In case the Company fails to spend two percent (2%) of the average net profit of the last three (3) financial years or any part thereof, the Company shall provide the reasons for not spending the amount in its Board report: Not applicable, since the Company has spent above the statutory limit as stated in Section 135 of the Companies Act, 2013. - 7.
-Confirmation: We hereby confirm that the implementation and monitoring of CSR Policy, is in compliance with CSR objectives and Policy of the Company.
+6. In case the Company fails to spend two percent (2%) of the average net profit of the last three (3) financial years or any part thereof, the Company shall provide the reasons for not spending the amount in its Board report: Not applicable, since the Company has spent above the statutory limit as stated in Section 135 of the Companies Act, 2013.

+7. Confirmation: We hereby confirm that the implementation and monitoring of CSR Policy, is in compliance with CSR objectives and Policy of the Company.

-Place: New DelhiD.P AgarwalChander AgarwalDate: May 08, 2020Chairman of the CommitteeManaging Director
+Place: New Delhi Date: May 08, 2020 D.P Agarwal Chairman of the Committee Chander Agarwal Managing Director